Pep15/Practical_SRE/README.md

     - It provides a flexible space for application testing, troubleshooting, and experimentation.
     * User interface service:
      - The user interface for login and registration using HTML and JavaScript.
-     - This interface integrates with the API to handle image uploads, register new users , and validate login credentials , and despliay profile of users.
+     - This interface integrates with the API to handle image uploads, register new users, validate login credentials, and display profiles of users.

     * API service:
      - The Application Programming Interface (API) is built using Python to handle data coming from users.